bmc/covid19/README.md

 - The CSV file in the `cdc` folder is assumed to be a download from the CDC page referenced above.

-`upload.sh` will ensure the existence of the first two.
+`upload-data.sh` will ensure the existence of the Johns Hopkins and New York Times data.